Polar-Ted/Voron-V0-Display-on-CANBUS/README.md

 - Set the DFU boot jumper on the V0 display and connect to the Pi by USB

-- Run lsusb from the command prompt
+- Run lsusb from the command prompt.
+Make sure you see a device labeled STM32 in DFU mode listed
 ```
 lsusb
 ```

-  Make sure you see an STM32 in DFU mode listed

 - Run dfu-util --list from the command prompt
 ```